 As we complete the loop of the Magellan Strait, you will have a recap of everything you have experienced on this expedition.
 Make sure you spend some time on deck looking for wildlife.

 Day 18 - Punta Arenas & Santiago - The end of the expedition

 You arrive back in Punta Arenas in the morning.
 After the flight back to Santiago de Chile, you can extend your vacation with a post voyage extension to experience the impressive region.

-Prices are from prices, per person, for Outside cabins.
+Prices are from prices, per person.
 Ask us about prices for Arctic Superior cabins and Suites.